 Why ask for a blessing?

 We greet clergy by asking for and receiving a blessing for a couple reasons.
 First, it honors the sacred office of the priest or bishop.
 After all, the hands of these men touch the Holy Body and Blood of Our Lord.
 Their hands prepare the Holy Gifts for all of us, so we may partake of Holy Communion and experience God in His fullness.
 The Orthodox fully recognize that the priest is a man, and that he sins, just like we do.
-The kiss of the hand does not honor the person, but the office and role he represents.
-As a priest, he is an icon of Christ.
-And though he is unworthy, he has received the Grace of God to impart spiritual gifts and blessings.
+But though he is unworthy, he has received the Grace of God to impart spiritual gifts and blessings.

-Secondly, we ask for blessings because doing so is a sign of a humble heart.
+Secondly, asking for blessings is a sign of a humble heart.
 It reveals a deep faith in the power of God.
 For example, the woman with a flow of blood touched Christ’s garment to obtain healing, and the Lord praised her great faith.
 The sinful woman kissed the Lord’s feet in repentance (Lk 7:38).
 And in the parable of the Prodigal Son, the father runs out to meet the repentant young man and kisses him (Lk 15:20).
 The Orthodox follow the examples of these individuals, approaching our clergy with humility and faith.

 Other times it is appropriate to kiss the hand